Perturbing Isoradial Triangulations: Introduction

+The authors of \cite{DavidEynard2014} pointed out a similarity between the discrete operator $\mathcal{D}$ of the RDT model and the continuous gauge fixing Faddeev-Popov operator $\mathbf{J}$ in Polyakov's model \cite{Polyakov81} (see Appendix \ref{AppBCsystem} and references therein for details), whose determinant gives the famous Liouville action for the conformal factor (the Liouville field, see Appendix \ref{AppBCsystem}).
+Like the discrete RDT model, Liouville gravity is a conformal field theory (CFT), invariant under PSL(2,$\mathbb{C}$) transformations on the sphere.
+We therefore want to probe this analogy further, and find discrete analogs of CFT structures in the RDT model, such as a stress-energy tensor $T$, some short distance operator product expansion (OPE), and whether such an OPE has a discrete central charge $c$ which can be compared to the central charge of the ghost sector of Liouville gravity, famously known to be $c_{\scriptscriptstyle{\mathrm{ghost}}}=-26$.

+The operator $\mathcal{D}$ on a general Delaunay triangulation is a special case of discretized Laplace-like operator (elliptic operator) defined on graphs.
+These operators can be viewed as discretizations of differential operators defined on Riemannian spaces, with respect to some metric, and are related to {some} quantum field theories (QFT), in particular some CFT's.
+They are interesting objects in their own right, both in mathematics (index theorems, Seeley-DeWitt heat kernel expansions, trace formulas) and in physics (conformal field theories, quantum gravity, string theory, statistical mechanics, etc.).
+The simplest and perhaps most notable example is the scalar Laplace-Beltrami operator $\Delta$ acting on functions $\phi$ over a Riemannian manifold $M$ with metric ${\bf g} = (g_{\mu\nu})$ and given by

-with $\partial_\mu$ the standard derivative w.r.t. the local coordinate $x^\mu$.
-Its normalized determinant can be properly defined, for example, by the functional integral for a massless scalar Gaussian Free Field $\phi$ (GFF), i.e. the partition function written schematically as
+with $\partial_\mu$ the standard derivative w.r.t. the local coordinate $x^\mu$ acting on scalar functions.
+The operator $\Delta$ is related to the massless scalar quantum free field theory (i.e. the Gaussian free field, or GFF) on a manifold $M$, see Appendix~\ref{AppGFF} for details.
+Its functional determinant (properly defined), is related to the GFF partition function $Z$ through

-which depends explicitely on the metric $g$.
-In two dimensions, the GFF is a two dimensional conformal theory (2D CFT).
-The effect of varying the metric is encoded into the stress-energy tensor.
-For 2D CFT's its non zero components are its holomorphic components $T=T^{zz}$ and its anti-holomorphic component $\overline T=T^{\bar z\bar z}$ (in suitable complex coordinates), which encode the effect of metric changes under infinitesimal anti-holomorphic diffeomorphisms
+with $\phi$ the free field (a random scalar real function) and $S[\phi]$ the GFF action (see ~\ref{BosonAction}).
+Both the action $S[\phi]$ and the partition function $Z$ depend explicitly on the metric $\mathbf{g}$ on $M$ and the effect of varying the metric in the action $S[\phi]$ is encoded in the so-called stress-energy tensor $\mathbf{T}=(T^{\mu\nu})$.
+For a CFT such as the GFF, one has to consider the holomorphic and antiholomorphic components $T=-2\pi\,T_{zz}$ and $\overline T=-2\pi\,T_{\bar z\bar z}$ of $\mathbf{T}$ which encode specifically the effect {of changing the metric by an infinitesimal anti-analytic diffeomorphism}

+with $F$ an anti-analytic function of the complex coordinates $(z,\bar z)$ on $M$ (see Appendix~\ref{ssT2DCFT} for details).
+The OPE for $T$

-Many properties of CFTs follows from the short distance operator product expansion (OPE) of $T$.
-The OPE for the product $T(z)T(z')$ implies that the second variation of the logarithm of partition function $\log Z$ under \ref{zepsilonbar} is
+with $c$ the central charge of the CFT, is of special importance.
+It implies (see \ref{ssT2DCFT}) that the second variation of the logarithm of the partition function of the CFT, $\log Z$, under \ref{zepsilonbar} is